 The Companion for Health Professionals: A MIFUMI manual for strengthening key domestic violence

 Coming soon: A MIFUMI manual for strengthening key domestic violence services – Police Work and Training the Judiciary.

 Together these tools form an effective tool for improving response in service delivery using a human rights approach for social practitioners as well as professionals from health, police and the judiciary.

-The Companion series will be useful as a reference for: Independent Domestic Violence Advisors, NGOs, Local Councillors and Human Rights Defenders.
+The Companion series will be useful as a reference for: Independent Domestic Violence Advisors, NGOs, Local Councillors, Health Professionals and Human Rights Defenders.